docsdevbr/laravel-doc-pt-br/csrf.md

 <a name="csrf-tokens-and-spas"></a>
 ### CSRF Tokens & SPAs

-If you are building a SPA that is utilizing Laravel as an API backend, you should consult the [Laravel Sanctum documentation](sanctum.md) for information on authenticating with your API and protecting against CSRF vulnerabilities.
+If you are building an SPA that is utilizing Laravel as an API backend, you should consult the [Laravel Sanctum documentation](sanctum.md) for information on authenticating with your API and protecting against CSRF vulnerabilities.

 <a name="csrf-excluding-uris"></a>
 ### Excluding URIs From CSRF Protection